 American workers reported more than 2.9 million non-fatal job-related injuries in 2015, encompassing everything from minor scrapes to permanent disabilities.
-In some cases, employees were able to continue working despite their injuries.
+Sometimes, employees continued working despite their injuries.
 Many others, however, were forced to miss days of work as they were treated and recovered—with shoulder injuries keeping workers away from the job longer than any other type of injury.
-More than 75,000 shoulder injuries forced workers to miss a median of 26 days.
-Shoulder injuries are common and often complicated work-related injuries, both across the country and in the state of Ohio.
+Over 75,000 shoulder injuries forced workers to miss a median of 26 days.
+Shoulder injuries are common and often complicated work-related injuries, both across the country and in Ohio.
 According to the Cleveland Clinic, approximately 20 percent of doctors’ visits are due to shoulder problems.

 Symptoms of a Shoulder Injury

 The shoulder is a complex joint that comprises muscles, ligaments, tendons, and bone.
-When any part is damaged, it can cause severe pain and a number of other physical symptoms.
-It is easy to underestimate the severity of a shoulder injury, as the symptoms can manifest in a variety of ways.
-Many times, injured workers simply ignore the pain or get used to it, hoping that it will get better in time.
-This can cause increasingly significant damage, however, and workers who experience any symptoms of a shoulder injury should seek medical help as soon as possible.
+When any part is damaged, it can cause severe pain and several other physical symptoms.
+It is easy to underestimate the severity of a shoulder injury, as the symptoms can manifest many ways.
+Often, injured workers simply ignore the pain or get used to it, hoping that it will get better in time.
+This can cause increasingly significant damage, however, and workers who experience any symptoms of a shoulder injury should seek medical help soon.
 Some common symptoms include:

 - Loss of motion